 A free trial is available for 45 days.

-To conclude, WMI monitoring tools are vital to know about the health and performance of your Windows devices.
+To conclude, WMI Monitoring Tools & Software are vital to know about the health and performance of your Windows devices.
 We hope these devices help you to tap into the powerful WMI database to make the most of the available information.